debasishray16/StockPredictor/README.md

 - If we make change in style.css file 2nd time.
 Then, git commit -m "style.css: update2"
 - If we make change in style.css file 3rd time.
 Then, git commit -m "style.css: update3"

+To Access frontend side of project, cd into Utkarsh Test.

+To Access backend side of project, cd into Debasish Test and Amal Test.

+To Access and run project as a whole, cd into final_project.